The NSW Government is committed to ensuring NSW is the best place in the country for women to live, work and raise a family.

 Strong parental leave entitlements play a major role in supporting women’s economic opportunity and career progression.
 Paid parental leave created with gender equality at its core will contribute to increased participation in the workforce, improved economic opportunities and greater financial wellbeing for women.

-Under the new entitlements, both parents can take up to 14 weeks paid parental leave.
-This is also now available to employees who become parents or guardians to a child under a permanent out of home care order.
+In the NSW public sector parents can take up to 14 weeks paid parental leave.
+This is also now available to employees who become parents or guardians to a child under an ongoing placement arrangement.

-The enhanced paid parental leave entitlements come into effect for eligible NSW Government sector employees who have babies born on or after 1 October 2022 (regardless of the expected date of birth).
-In the event of adoption or permanent out of home care arrangements, the new scheme will apply where the date of the adoption, surrogacy or out of home care order is on or after 1 October 2022.
+The paid parental leave entitlements came into effect for eligible NSW Government sector employees who have babies born on or after 1 October 2022 (regardless of the expected date of birth).
+In the event of adoption or permanent out of home care arrangements, the scheme applies where the date of the adoption, surrogacy or out of home care order is on or after 1 October 2022.
+For other ongoing placement arrangements, including authorised relative or kinship care, the scheme will come into effect on 2 August 2024.

-Paid parental leave can now be taken within the first 24 months from the date of birth, adoption, surrogacy or permanent out-of-home care placement.
+Paid parental leave can be taken within the first 24 months from the date of birth, adoption, surrogacy or ongoing placement arrangement.

-Public sector workers will also now have access to five days’ fertility leave, recognising the time demands of IVF and other reproductive treatments.
+Public sector workers also have access to 5 days’ fertility leave, recognising the time demands of IVF and other reproductive treatments.

 Scheme details

-Parental leave is available for all eligible employees in the NSW Government Sector who take parental leave or stop working to care for their newborn baby, or a child in their care through adoption, surrogacy, or permanent out-of-home care placement.
+Parental leave is available for all eligible employees in the NSW Government Sector who take parental leave or stop working to care for their newborn baby, or a child in their care through adoption, surrogacy, or ongoing placement arrangements.

 The changes provide increased support for NSW Government Sector employees by providing greater flexibility to both parents in managing paid parental leave provisions and caring arrangements to encourage care to be more equally shared by parents.